Free Shipping

 Frida’s paintings continue to inspire artists, feminists, and dreamers around the world — reminding us that even the most broken parts of life can be transformed into beauty.

 Frida Kahlo's art is deeply personal, emotional, and symbolic — a mirror of her complex life and indomitable spirit.
-Here are three of her most iconic works, each telling a powerful story:
+Here are 5 of her most iconic works, each telling a powerful story:

 Frida Kahlo, Frida Kahlo biography, Frida Kahlo paintings, The Two Fridas, Self-Portrait with Thorn Necklace, Mexican artist, women in art, surrealist painters, Frida Kahlo facts, famous self-portraits, history of art, feminist artists, Latin American art